shahanakattil/AZ-720T00-Azure-Support-Engineer-Troubleshooting-Azure-Connectivity/Instructions/labs/6-troubleshoot-issue-with-load-balancer.md

     > **Note**
     > Your IP address will be different to the one shown in the screenshot.

-6. Hit refresh in your browser, or on Windows press the **F5** ten or twenty times.
-Notice that you are getting a response from the same webserver every single time.
+6. Hit refresh in your browser for few times and notice that you are getting a response from the same webserver every single time.

     ![Screenshot showing a single web server returing a response.](../media/mod6-5.png)